 Affinity Water has well over 3 million customers across Northwest London, Bedfordshire, Berkshire, Buckinghamshire, Essex, Surrey and Hertfordshire.
 Additionally, they also cover the water supply in Folkestone, Dover, Tendring Peninsula in Kent, Barnet, Brent, Ealing and Enfield Boroughs in London.

-Any water bills or equipment bearing the name of Veolia will relate to Affinity Water since the company used to trade under various Veolia-related brands: Veolia Water East, Veolia Water Southeast and Veolia Water Central.
+Any water bills or equipment bearing the name of Veolia, Affinity Water is who is my water supplier since the company used to trade under various Veolia-related brands: Veolia Water East, Veolia Water Southeast and Veolia Water Central.

 Albion Water deals with the water supply of the following areas only Knowle Village, Upper Rissington, Victory Fields and Upper Rissington in Gloucestershire.

 With over 2.5 million homes in its water supply area, Anglian Water deals with residential areas across East Anglia and East Midlands.
 If your home is somewhere between the Thames and the Humber, it is highly likely Anglian Water is your local water supplier.